MatMath/NodeExtractStatsData/readme.md

 Get a API Key from www.quandl.com
 Use a Docker instance and run the dockerfile inside:
-`docker run -p 49160:3000 -d -e QUANDL_API_KEY=YouAPIKeyHere your-node-web-app-compiled-name` Or you can run it locally with npm install / gulp develop
+`docker run -p 49160:3000 -d -e QUANDL_API_KEY=YouAPIKeyHere your-node-web-app-compiled-name` Or you can run it locally with npm install / gulp default

 ## Usage